 A common misconception of battery is when someone intentionally strikes another person.
 However, a battery is committed with as little as rude or angry touching and there’s no requirement of any striking.
 Other forms of battery include pushing, shoving, scratching, and grabbing another person without their consent.

-Charges of domestic battery is codified under Penal Code 243(e)(1) pc making a crime to rudely touch another person without their consent.
-Although touching includes the examples provided above, but it also encompasses punching or striking someone.
+Charges of domestic battery are codified under Penal Code 243(e)(1) pc making a crime to rudely or offensively touch another person without their consent.
+Although touching includes the examples provided above, it also encompasses punching or striking someone.

-A defendant may be charged with this offense even if the purported victim does not suffer any physical injury – e.g., scratches, red marks, bruising.
-However, arresting officers typically photograph the suspect and accuser to corroborate the alleged victim’s version of the incident.
+A defendant may be charged with domestic battery even if the purported victim does not suffer any physical injury – e.g., scratches, red marks, bruising.
+However, the arresting officers typically photograph the suspect and accuser to corroborate the alleged victim’s version of the incident.
 Furthermore, if the purported victim suffers great bodily injury or is placed in a traumatic condition, then the prosecutor often files corporal injury charges.

-This charge is a form of domestic violence because it includes a crime against whom the defendant shares a relationship with.
-A relationship includes familial, but it’s not necessarily required.
+This charge is a form of domestic violence because it includes a crime against a close of someone familial to the defendant.
 Some examples include: